LDMX-Software/daq/reformat/README.md

 This reformatting is not meant to decode any data, that is meant to be done downstream inside of ldmx-sw.
 Instead, this set of programs is meant to be a starting point for future online event building.

+## Framework
+The Framework module from ldmx-sw.

+## cmake
+Common cmake macros used in LDMX-Software.

-## core
+## ReformatBase
 This is the module that is the main interface between different serialization schemes (Rogue, Boost.Serialization,...) and the Framework EventFile.
-Look into it's README for defining a specific reformatting application.